 Statistics on donation and transplantation in the United States

 Since the mid-2000s, there have been over 25,000 transplants per year in the US.
 In fact, 2015, 2016, and 2019 saw over 30,000 transplants per year.
 Yet, every 10 minutes, someone is added to the transplant waiting list.

 The Annual Data Report, developed by SRTR and OPTN, includes chapters on kidney, pancreas, liver, intestine, heart, and lung transplantation, a chapter on deceased donor organ donation, and a chapter presenting economic data (including data on Medicare payments).
 The organ-specific chapters include information on topics such as the waiting list, deceased donor organ donation, living donor organ donation, transplant, immunosuppression, outcomes, and pediatric transplant.
 When possible, similar data and formats are used for each chapter.
 However, this is not always possible because some data are not pertinent to all organs.

 Graphical presentation of the data is emphasized: more than 300 figures, tables, and maps are included in the various chapters.
 Chapters and graphics can be downloaded from srtr.transplant.hrsa.gov.
-The data behind the graphics are downloadable from the same location in a spreadsheet format from the American Journal of Transplantation.
+The data behind the graphics are downloadable in a spreadsheet format from the American Journal of Transplantation.

 The SRTR/OPTN Annual Data ReportSRTR/OPTN Annual Data Report

 National statistics on transplants provide a touchpoint for comparing and evaluating individual transplant programs.
 SRTR analyzes data collected by the Organ Procurement Transplant Network (OPTN) on all solid organ procurement organizations (OPOs) and transplant programs in the United States.
 Our detailed Annual Data Report analyzes solid organ transplants nationally by organ.

 Next Update Due: 01/04/2022